bds/tech_crawler/README.md

 this will generate at most 1 HTTP request for `N` plugins.

-If a technology is not detected on the root path of the domain, an additional request is generated for each plugin that responds to `#path`, generatigin at most 1 request per plugin/path.
+If a technology is not detected on the root path of the domain, an additional request is generated for each plugin that responds to `#path`, generating at most 1 request per plugin/path.

 ## Technical notes and caveats